-Second, earnings on mutual funds are typically reinvested, and unless you (or your investment advisor) keep track of these additions and increase your basis accordingly, you may report more gain than required when you sell the fund.
-Since 2012, brokerage firms have been required to track (and report to the IRS) your cost basis in mutual funds acquired during the tax year.
+Second, earnings on mutual funds are typically reinvested, and unless you or your investment advisor increases your basis accordingly, you may report more gain than required when you sell the fund.
+Brokerage firms are required to track (and report to the IRS) your cost basis in mutual funds acquired during the tax year.

-Third, buying equity mutual fund shares later in the year can be costly tax-wise.
-Such funds often declare a large capital gains distribution at year end.
+Third, buying equity mutual fund shares late in the year can be costly tax-wise.
+Such funds often declare a large capital gains distribution at year end, which is a taxable event.
 If you own the shares on the distribution's record date, you'll be taxed on the full distribution amount even if it includes significant gains realized by the fund before you owned the shares.
 And you'll pay tax on those gains in the current year - even if you reinvest the distribution.
+(See Case Study III.)